tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/设备端接入手册/SDK跨平台移植_intl.md

 > Note:

-> As long as the HAL is implemented, there is generally no need to care about the specific implementation of this layer of code besides debugging.
+> As long as the HAL is implemented, there is generally no need to be concerned about the specific implementation of this layer of code besides debugging.

 3. SDK API declaration layer